-In Part 2 on Friday, we’ll look at whether we would really want God to punish evil immediately, and at how God allows substantial evil and suffering because he values our sense of neediness and trust as we turn to him for his grace.
+In Part 2, we’ll look at whether we would really want God to punish evil immediately, and at how God allows substantial evil and suffering because he values our sense of neediness and trust as we turn to him for his grace.

 Michael Wilson, “Flight 1549 Pilot Tells of Terror and Intense Focus,” New York Times, February 9, 2009.

 Photo Credits: 9/11: wstera2 via photopin cc | | city: casch | flight 1549: derek7272 via photopin cc | lit match: Micah Taylor via photopin cc | sunset: macisaguy via photopin cc